The Pacific Northwest’s iconic fish, the salmon, also is one of the favorite pursuits of Oregon’s resident and visiting anglers.

 - Coho Salmon Fishing Near Portland

-Of the other Pacific salmon species, Oregon has very limited fisheries for chum salmon on the north coast and modest runs of sockeye and pink salmon on the Columbia River.
 However, Oregon has some of the world’s best fishing lakes and reservoirs for kokanee, a land-locked sockeye salmon.
-Also, over the years a small number of lakes have been planted with land-locked chinook, coho or Atlantic salmon.
+Also, over the years a small number of lakes have been planted with land-locked Chinook and coho salmon.

 Find more Best Fishing in Oregon